levkovigor/freertos-template2/README.md

 it is not open source.
 Those libraries to be added manually and the includes and source files have to be setup and included accordingly!

+The device specific documentation contains information on how to get the built software on the boards as well.
+The Linux build can be run locally on the host computer.
+The QEMU image can be run on the host computer as well, but required QEMU installed as specified in the QEMU documentation.

 ## Reference
 [Prerequisites](#prerequisites)<br>
 [Building the software](#building-the-software)<br>